Import an Excel file into a SQL Server table with an SSIS package.

-7. Run the SSIS package to import the Excel file and check the SQL table
+7. Run the SSIS package and import Excel data into SQL Server

 Finally, click on the run button at the top of the page.
 Or press F5, to run the package.
 The SSIS run starts to import the data from the Excel file into the SQL Server database.
 The SSIS Excel Source and OLE DB Destination components turn green, so it is a successful run.

 In addition, the number of rows used is visible on the Visual Studio screen.
 The yellow warning sign indicates a potential truncation of characters.
 To remove the warning, double check that the source and target columns have the same length in the metadata.
 For example NVARCHAR(20) for SQL Server and a compatible data type like (DT_WSTR,20) for SSIS.

 8. Check the result using SSMS and a SQL query

 After the SSIS import, check that the 48 rows in the Excel file are in the table without error.
 Execute these two queries from SSMS.